Tuesday, April 28, 2026

 So, what do I think the Guardians should do?
 In 2021 the Guardians selected mainly college pitchers.
 Whether that was by design or just how the draft worked I, that I don't know.
 Position players they selected (Koxx and Fox) and high school pitchers (Ventimiglia) have not done well.
 Of the 18 college pitchers they selected, 15 of them are still in our system, most at AAA and AA.
 Most probably won't make the majors or at least won't have long major league careers but the point is not that.
 It is that the Guardians did a great job of drafting and developing the college pitchers they selected, starting with Williams and Bibee and maybe, eventually, including Aleman and even, eventually, Aleman, Davenport )inured now), Denholm, Webb, Dion and maybe Abney and other middle relievers.

-The 2021 draft worked so well to infuse quality pitching prospects into their system and the system seems to be thin in terms of pitching prospects, I think this year the Guardians should have another college pitcher draft.
+The 2021 draft worked so well to infuse quality pitching prospects into their system and the system seems, in 2026, to be thin in terms of pitching prospects as the emphasis in 2022 to 2025 was to infuse position player prospects.
+I think this year the Guardians should have another college pitcher draft.
 They might have done this last year but essentially every college pitcher that was on their radar for the first 4 rounds was gone before they selected in that round.
-They would have had to overdraft college pitchers with middling stuff and chose to go a different direction, over drafting questionable college posiition players and HS pitchers early, leading to my grade of C- for their draft.
+They would have had to overdraft college pitchers with middling stuff and chose to go a different direction, over drafting questionable college position players and HS pitchers early, leading to my grade of C- for their draft.

-They need to correct that this time around, as their minor league system is short on pitching talent/depth.
-This might require some overdrafting and going for more solid prospects rather than brass ring guys.
-However, with this approach, I think they stand a better chances of getting the players they put the most scouting hours into.
+They need to correct that this time around.
+This might require some overdrafting and going for more solid prospects rather than brass ring guys, saving money for HS flyers and maybe some college sophomores in later rounds.
+However, with the approach of slightly overdrafting college pitchers who will almost assuredly be available, I think they stand a better chance of getting the players they put the most scouting hours into.

 So let's dive in, looking at round 1 today, as a bonus, give my first mention of a potential 3rd day pick..